craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Northern Conflicts, c.105af.md

 ## Battle of the Bridge, Wychway
 #### 105AF/05/18 - 05/21

 As quickly as the Arthurians struck, so too did the Church strike back.
 The Church rallied its forces from the north and attempted to surround the city of Wychway as the Arthurian forces recovered.
 As the Church's army approached, the battle commenced.
-While supported by the city walls, the Arthurian forces performed poorly in their initial engagement, and began to fall back into the city using the bridge.
+While supported by the city walls, the Arthurian forces performed poorly in their initial engagement, and began to fall back into the city via bridge.
 The Church's forces followed, and as the final Arthurian soldier cleared the bridge, it was immolated, along with all the Church forces on the bridge.

-As Syr Grain spoke on the event, he said "[the Church's force] kept running after us, and we got them back for their bullshit in Kohnstamm.
+As Syr Grain of Wychway's 1st Revolutionary Infantry spoke on the event, he said "[the Church's force] kept running after us, and we got them back for their bullshit in Kohnstamm.
 They all got what they deserved.
 We hit all the runners, thank the Gods.
 We cleared all of 'em after too, with their idol-worship undead bullshit."

 ## First Battle for the Centers
 #### 105AF/06/12 - 07/18

 After committing time to repairs and rearmament, the Arthurian forces moved from their positions in [[Wychway]] into the [[Central Holyl'nd]], attempting to expand their control of the region.
 While there were minor victories over the course of many battles, the First Battle for the Centers ended with more lost than gained on either side.
 The Arthurian forces would fall back into the [[South Littemotto]], where they would regroup, preparing for further conflict.

-## Second Battle of Kohnstamm (1)
+## Second Battle of Kohnstamm
 #### 105AF/07/19 - 07/21

 In an honor-driven attempt to reconnoiter [[Kohnstamm]], Chapter Delectus and a group of volunteers split from the larger group returning to [[Wychway]] and are caught out by a section of an oncoming assault force coming from [[Kohnstamm]].
 The resulting battle was concise, favoring the Church's forces 10-to-1.
 The survivors, few as they were, retreated under the command of Chapter Delectus' Knights back into [[Wychway]], and relayed the news of the oncoming assault.